abevoelker/SyntaxHighlighter-Progress-OpenEdge-ABL-Brush/README.md

 What is this?
 --------------
-This is a brush for [Alex Gorbachev's SyntaxHighlighter][syntaxhighlighterhome] (currently v3.0.83), which is a small JavaScript library for general purpose code syntax highlighting.
+This is a brush for [Alex Gorbachev's SyntaxHighlighter][syntaxhighlighterhome], which is a small JavaScript library for general purpose code syntax highlighting.
 This brush adds support for the Progress/ABL/OpenEdge programming language (currently, version 10.2A).
 Also included is a plugin for the [SyntaxHighlighter Evolved][syntaxhighlighterevolvedhome] plugin by [Viper007Bond][viperhome] for integrating syntax highlighting directly into [Wordpress][wordpresshome].

 Why use this?
 --------------